cardillan/mindcode/README.markdown

 the tower-defense genre.
 Mindustry added Logic in late 2020.
 Logic is a programming language, closer to assembly than a high-level language.
 Mindcode aims to make programming easier for everyone.

+## Recent changes

+Recently (March 2023) a lot of enhancements were made to Mindcode.
+Most of them shouldn't break existing code, but a few are not compatible.
+The main enhancements are:

+* Full support for Mindustry Logic version 7, including the new World Processor
+* Improvements in custom functions (better code generation, support for local variables, inline functions and return statement, stack only required for recursive functions)
+* Multiple values and/or range expressions after `when` keyword in case expressions
+* List-iteration loops, Do-While loops and non-constant range expressions in range-iteration loops
+* Break and continue statements in all loop types
+* Improvements in code generation (smaller and faster code is produced)
+* A few new operators added, eg. boolean negation, unary minus, strict inequality (`!==`)
+* Improved syntax error identification
+* Most known issues fixed

+Also, the meaning of `not` and `!` operators  was changed from **bitwise negation** to **boolean negation**.
+Bitwise negation can be performed using the new `~` operator.

 ## Using Mindcode

 Either compile and run Mindcode yourself (see the [Development](#development) section), or visit